 UW’s Parent Map website has many resources and tools listed for helping parents with homeschooling.

-As school closures increase, some communities are creating groups to collaborate on solutions.
 The “Seattle Help for Parents & Caregivers During Covid-19 Outbreak” Facebook group was created to establish a forum for parents, nannies, and caregivers in need of help during the Covid-19 outbreak to connect with other parents, help and resources.
 Check if your school or class has an organized support structure with similar shared resources.